 - Transrectal biopsy (most common method)—A needle is sent through the rectum wall into the prostate.
 It will draw out a sample of tissue.
 A small ultrasound wand will be placed in the rectum.
 It will help to guide the needle.

 - Transurethral biopsy—A flexible tube is passed through the tip of the penis.
 It will be passed up through the tube to where the prostate sits.
 A cutting loop will be passed through the tube.
-It will removed a section of prostate.
+It will remove a section of prostate.

 - Perineal biopsy—A small incision will be made in the area between the scrotum and the rectum.
 A small needle will be passed through the cut into the prostate gland.
 A sample will be drawn out with the needle.